How do you Value a Pre-Revenue Company?

 What’s the Difference Between a Startup Valuation and a Mature Business Valuation?

-A business valuation will rely on hard figures and facts, as the company has financial records and steady stream revenue to calculate the overall value of a business.
-A certified business valuation, by an accredited Business Appraisal Florida team member, typically use the EBITDA formula, which computes the value of a business based on its income before depreciating, taxes, amortization, and interest.
-Since a pre-revenue company doesn’t have any income, amortization, or profits, pre-revenue companies have to rely on other vital factors to determine the value of their company, pre-revenue.
+A business valuation will rely on hard figures and facts, as the company has financial records and a steady stream of revenue to calculate the overall value of a business.
+The EBITDA formula, which computes the value of a company based on its profits before depreciation, taxation, amortization, and interest, is usually used in a professional business valuation by an approved Business Appraisal FL|GA|HI team member.
+Since a pre-revenue corporation has no revenue, amortization, or earnings, pre-revenue businesses must rely on other important factors to decide the worth of their business.

 Factors for Pre-Revenue Startup Valuation